Heaven Can Wait (1978 film): Plot

 With the Rams about to play in the Super Bowl, all the characters face a crisis.
-Mr. Jordan informs Joe that he must give up Farnsworth's body as well.
-Joe resists but hints to Betty that she might someday meet someone else, possibly another quarterback, and should think of him.
-Julia and Abbott continue their murderous plans, and Abbott finally shoots Farnsworth/Joe dead.
+Mr. Jordan informs Joe that he must give up Leo's body, as well.
+Joe resists, but hints to Betty that she might someday meet someone else, possibly another quarterback, and should think of him.
+Julia and Tony continue their murderous plans, and Tony finally shoots Leo/Joe dead.
 The Rams are forced to start Tom Jarrett, another quarterback, in the climactic game.
 A detective, Lieutenant Krim, interrogates the suspects while they watch the game on television.
-With the help of Corkle, he gets Julia and Abbott to incriminate each other.
+With the help of Max, he gets Julia and Tony to incriminate each other.

-After a brutal hit on the field, Jarrett is killed.
-With Mr. Jordan's help, Joe occupies Jarrett's body and leads the Rams to victory.
-During the team's postgame celebration, Corkle finds Joe, and when he realizes that it is him, they share an emotional embrace.
-As Joe is being interviewed on television, Mr. Jordan tells him that, to live as Tom Jarrett, he will have to lose the memories of his life as Joe Pendleton.
+After a brutal hit on the field, Tom is killed.
+With Mr. Jordan's help, Joe occupies Tom's body and leads the Rams to victory.
+During the team's postgame celebration, Max finds Tom/Joe, and when he realizes that it is him, they share an emotional embrace.
+As Tom/Joe is being interviewed on television, Mr. Jordan tells him that to live as Tom Jarrett, he will have to lose his memories of his life as Joe Pendleton and Leo Farnsworth.
 As Mr. Jordan disappears, Tom/Joe becomes disoriented.
-Corkle goes to find Joe later and is crestfallen to realize that Joe has "left" Tom.
+Max goes to find him later and is crestfallen to realize that Joe has "left" Tom.

 Tom bumps into Betty while leaving the stadium.
 They strike up a conversation, and each appears to recognize the other, but they do not know how.
-The lights go out in the stadium as they exit the venue, and Tom says something that reminds Betty of Farnsworth/Joe.
-Looking into his eyes, Betty remembers what he said to her before and whispers “You’re the quarterback.”
+The lights go out one by one in the stadium as they exit the venue, and Tom says something that reminds Betty of Leo/Joe.
+Looking into his eyes, Betty remembers what he said to her before and whispers, "You're the quarterback."
 Tom asks her to go with him for coffee, and she accepts.